innocentim/compiler_practice/README.md

 code generation : from AST to LLVM IR

-LLVM JIT : can it beat traditional static compiling?
+LLVM JIT : can it beat traditional static compilation?